Bissell Pet Hair Eraser 2390A

 - 14.4V lithium-ion battery with a 17-minute maximum run-time

 Note: This review is of the 2390 version of the Pet Hair Eraser.

 Appearance & Design

 The Bissell Pet Hair Eraser is a cordless handheld vacuum cleaner with a lightweight design, bagless dust canister, and a motorised tool.
 Unlike previous versions of the Pet Hair Eraser, the 2390 model has a stylish purple colour scheme with a black handle, along with an upgraded battery and filter.

 Bissell has done a great job of making the Pet Hair Eraser easy to use, which is important for quick clean-ups.
 Whether you’re vacuuming spilt cat litter, hair on the sofa, or kibble on the floor, it always feels comfortable to hold.

-The Pet Hair Eraser is around average weight for a handheld vacuum, at 1.36kg, but is considerably lighter than the bulkier cordless models produced by Dyson and Gtech.
-It’s heavier than the Shark WV200UK handheld, however, but the Shark model has a much smaller capacity.
+The Pet Hair Eraser weighs 1.36kg.
+This is around average weight for a handheld vacuum, but is considerably lighter than the bulkier cordless models produced by Dyson and Gtech.
+It’s heavier than the Shark WV200UK handheld, but the Shark model has a smaller capacity.